 A few months ago, I wrote a blog post explaining the benefits and best practices for email marketing campaigns.
-Of course, there is a wide variety of email campaigns these best practices should be applied to.
-Some campaign types include welcome emails, dedications, newsletters, digests, lead nurturing emails, transactional emails, business anniversaries, shipping confirmations, change in services/passwords and more.
-Since every business owner has the desire to increase their revenue, this post will focus specifically on utilizing transactional email marketing campaigns to boost the bottom line.
+Of course, there’s a wide variety of email campaigns these best practices should be applied to.
+Now that we’re all on the same page, it’s time to kick it up to transactional email marketing campaigns!

 - Promotions, Discounts & Coupons